schteppe/cannon.js/README.markdown

 * ParallelSolver that uses Web Workers - splits the system into islands and then adds to subsolvers (may be any other solver) - see http://www.html5rocks.com/en/tutorials/workers/basics/
 * Remove objects during simulation
 * Caching of bounding sphere radius
-* Investigate usage of Float32Arrays in Vec3 and Quaternion classes in an .elements property.
-Is this faster than .x, .y and .z?
 * Shapes: Cone, cylinder, compound

 ## Build